2025 sold out · reserve the 2026 harvest · ships Autumn 2026

 how thisstarted.

-Pino brought olive oil up from Bagnara Calabra to his brother-in-law Roger in Maastricht.
+Pino brought olive oil up from Bagnara Calabra to Maastricht.
 Friends asked, then their friends asked.
 Eventually it became this.

 a bottle at a time, on the kitchen counter.

-Pino is Dominic's dad.
-He's from Bagnara Calabra, where his cousin's family makes olive oil.
-Every time Pino visited his brother-in-law Roger in Maastricht, he brought a bottle up with him.
+Pino is from Bagnara Calabra, where his family makes olive oil.
+Every time he came up to Maastricht, he brought a bottle with him.

 It didn't taste like what we'd been buying in the Netherlands.
 Peppery enough to catch at the back of the throat.
 Bitter in the way Italians like it.